bronson/gird/README.md

 It uses sha1 because, at least on my computers, it's significantly faster than all other algorithms, including md5 and cksum.

+## TODO

+* How should Gird handle hidden files and directories?  (right now it ignores them)
+* Show progress: what directory we're in
+  * gird --verbose and gird --silent
+* .sha1sums is probably not a good name.
+Call it Girdfile?
+  * If so, we can also stick other data and comments in the file.
+* Add explicit arguments for gird --add and gird --verify
+  * Also add a --force to tell add and verify to keep processing even if you see inconsistencies
+* Add a -j option to fork multiple jobs?
+* make installation easier/better/more explicit
+* Consider using Blake https://blake2.net.
+It's fast!